FarsetLabs/farsetlabs.github.io/coronavirus.md

 #### ~~Step 3~~

-~~The space is open to members that went through COVID-19 onboarding and guests under their supervision, but not public events, and all hackerspace meetings are remote.~~
+~~The space is open to members that completed the [Farset Labs COVID-19 Policy Agreement] and guests under their supervision, but not public events, and all hackerspace meetings are remote.~~

-~~Coming in to the space is conditional on attending COVID-19 onboarding and agreeing to our [return policy].~~
+~~Coming in to the space is conditional on completing the [Farset Labs COVID-19 Policy Agreement].~~

 * ~~✅ Visitors: Yes, members can bring up to 4 guests under their supervision.~~
 * ~~✅ Members: Yes~~